kfjahnke/zimt/examples/multi_isa_example/multi_simd_isa.md

 If we want to have several variants of a body code, we can enclose these variants each into a separate scope.
 Then we can use the same set symbols in each of those scopes, and we can introduce a selector to address the symbol set in a specific scope.
 We use indirection.
 One way of setting up a scope is a namespace: it's simply a scope with a name.
 Another way is using classes.
 Class members share the same scope, and they are distinct from members with the same name in a different scope.

 highway uses namespaces.
 To be more specific, it uses nested namespaces: The specific versions 'live' in namespaces 'one level down'.
-ISA-specific code 'lives' in hwy::SSE2, hwy::AVX2 etc.
+ISA-specific code 'lives' in hwy::N_SSE2, hwy::N_AVX2 etc.

-You can interface with these specific nested namespaces if you must - by qualifying access with the nested namespace's name - but what's much more attractive is to *write code which does not use these nested namespace explicitly*. highway's foreach_target mechanism - which we'll come to shortly - provides 'client code' with a macro: HWY_NAMEPSACE.
+You can interface with these specific nested namespaces if you must - by qualifying access with the nested namespace's name - but what's much more attractive is to *write code which does not use these nested namespace explicitly*. highway's foreach_target mechanism - which we'll come to shortly - provides 'client code' with a macro: HWY_NAMESPACE.
 The value of this macro is set to one of the SIMD architectures available *on the CPU running the code*, e.g. AVX2.
 Instead of qualifying your code to access symbols in e.g. hwy::AVX2, you code access to hwy::HWY_NAMESPACE, and your code becomes *generalized* to call into any given variant, while you can *delegate* which one is picked to a *dispatch* mechanism, which highway also provides.

 Dispatch is, again, coded with macros: HWY_EXPORT and HWY_DYNAMIC_DISPATCH.
-You write functions which are 'fed' to highway's foreach_target mechanism, HWY_EXPORT 'picks up' all variants highway deems suitable for the client CPU architecture (i86, ARM, RISC...) and holds them under a common handle, and HWY_DYNAMIC_DISPATCH picks the variant which highway deems most suitable at the time when the dispatch is invoked at run-time.
+You write functions which are 'fed' to highway's foreach_target mechanism, HWY_EXPORT 'picks up' all variants highway deems suitable for the client CPU architecture (x86, ARM, RISC...) and holds them under a common handle, and HWY_DYNAMIC_DISPATCH picks the variant which highway deems most suitable at the time when the dispatch is invoked at run-time.
 All it takes to use the mechanism is placing the 'workhorse' code into a bit of 'scaffolding' code which submits it to highways dispatching mechanism.

 ## Getting our hands dirty